Market Intelligence

 ECM & IPO Watch

-S&P 500 at 5,218; forward P/E of 20.4x — valuation constructive for new issuance but not euphoric.
+S&P 500 at approximately 5,200; forward P/E at approximately 19x — valuation constructive for new issuance in quality names but market not providing the euphoric backdrop sponsors need for full valuation IPOs.

 INTERVIEW ANGLE